cassowary4health/Leaspy/README.md

 # Leaspy - LEArning Spatiotemporal Patterns in Python

+>  DISCLAIMER : This version is intended for beta-testing yet.
+There might remain bugs, therefore, use it precautiously, especially the results that you obtain.

 ## Description
 Leasp is a software package for the statistical analysis of longitudinal data, particularly medical data that comes in a form of repeated observations of patients at different time-points.